-A few years ago I had received a call from a cloud solution provider involving a failed RAID array that was being used to store client data bases.
+A few years ago we had received a call from a cloud solution provider involving a failed RAID array that was being used to store client databases.
 They were in the midst of many incoming lawsuits and had only one chance…GET THEIR DATA BACK!
 So they had researched each company that advertises data recovery throughout the city obsessively.
-When they called me, I was put on speaker in a board meeting.
-They had explained the situation and I assured them that is my specialty and to power the system down and do nothing further to it.
-They had then proceeded to ask me if I could provide some references, which I responded “Go to google and pick out any three of my reviews and I’ll contact them for a reference.”
+When they called us, I was put on speaker in a board meeting.
+They had explained the situation and I explained to them that is our specialty and to power the system down and do nothing further to it.
+They had then proceeded to ask me if I could provide some references, which I responded “Go to our site and choose some testimonials and I’ll contact them for a reference.”
 They said they would look into it and get back to me.
 In roughly three minutes they called back and the job was ours.
 We had successfully recovered their data and saved the lawsuits but ever since then I didn’t really have much faith in cloud security and reliability.

 Apparently they had no choice but to pay the ransom and have been working with a third party trying to decrypt the 500 companies infected.
 Who knows how much that data was worth?

-I always tell my clients that the cloud is fine for pictures and non confidential data but I personally wouldn’t trust it with my business or any confidential data like HIPAA or banking information.
-It could be stored on a server in another country for all you know and they use hard drives that if not monitored properly will eventually fail in time.
+I always tell my clients that the cloud is fine for pictures and non confidential data but I personally wouldn’t trust it with my business or any confidential data like HIPAA, financial information, or client data.
+It could be stored on a server in another country for all that you know.
+They use hard drives that if not monitored properly will eventually fail in time.
 I’ve experienced more evidence than I need to know what “could” and “has” happened to cloud service providers.